zpaulovics/datetimepicker-rails/README.md

     - The language automatically selected based on the locale
     - You can specify all the datetime-pickers options (weekStart, minDate, manDate, disabledDates, etc.)
     - The format of the date and time can be specified in the config/locales
-    - You can use customise the picker iconset (dafault: Glyphicon) to use Font-Awesome icons
+    - You can customise the picker's iconset (dafault: Glyphicon) to use the Font-Awesome icons
     - Easy to install and use in your projects